Developing a strategy for airway managemenT

 Maintain: when in the Green Zone pre-induction the option of maintaining the airway by which alveolar oxygen delivery is currently being achieved (i.e. the patient maintaining their own airway) includes the potential to perform surgery under regional anaesthesia or to defer a procedure to a later time where feasible.

-Convert: converting the patient's airway to a more advanced airway without intending to leave the Green Zone includes awake options such as awake fibreoptic intubation or awake tracheostomy/cricothyroidotomy as well as techniques which aim to preserve continuous ventilation of the patient such as an inhalational induction.
+Convert: converting the patient's airway to a more advanced airway without intending to leave the Green Zone includes awake upper airway options such as awake fibreoptic intubation or awake direct/videolaryngoscopy and awake non-emergent front-of -neck options such as awake tracheostomy/cricothyroidotomy.
+It also includes asleep techniques which aim to preserve continuous ventilation of the patient.
 In rare situations it may also include the option to transfer the patient to more novel ways to provide blood oxygenation such as initiation of cardiopulmonary bypass before administering anaesthesia.
 The critical element of the 'convert' option is the intention that the ability to oxygenate the blood is never interrupted.

 Replace: the replace option involves inducing the patient and potentially interrupting alveolar oxygen delivery via the occurrence apnoea/obstruction.
 This represents entering the funnel of the Vortex and is the most common way by which airway management is initiated.
 When this option is selected to initiate airway management the primary Vortex tool can be used during the planning process to anticipate the sequence in which the lifelines will be attempted and the optimisations likely to be implemented.